mr-moto/Aloha-Project-1b/README.md

 # Aloha (RED project 1)
-Programs and tools used:
-    Visual Studio Code
-    Google Chrome
-    Dev tools

 ## Personal Learnings:
 Building upon part 1 of the Aloha Project, I have added all the stretch goals and incorporated the javascript/jquery elements taught.
+Learned about flex box and how we can use it instead of floats.

 # CHANGELOG: